U.S. Foreign Investment Tax Act

 United States Taxes and the Foreign National Seller

-FIRPTA is the law that allows potential income tax money to be withheld from foreign citizens when they sell property in the United States.
-This Foreign Investor Act first became law in 1980.
-(26 USC § 1445 et.
-Sec.).
-Because FIRPTA excludes property under $300,000, it was not addressed ofter in Nevada.
-If FIRPTA affects you, we can apply for a seller exemption where the IRS may lower or eliminate the withhold amount.
-The 15% of THE SALES PRICE withheld from the Seller is a lot of money!
-If you are a Foreign Person wanting to sell Nevada Real Estate, call or text us at 702-788-8822 to minimize your withhold amount
+FIRPTA- The Foreign Investment In Real Estate Tax Act is the law that allows potential income tax money to be withheld from foreign citizens when they sell property in the United States.
+This Foreign Investor Tax Act first became law in 1980.
+Because FIRPTA excludes property under $300,000, it was not often addressed in many cities until the last few years.
+If FIRPTA affects you it is possible to apply for a seller exemption.
+This is where the IRS may lower or eliminate the withhold amount.
+A 15% of THE SALES PRICE withhold from the Seller can be a lot of money!

 WHAT TO DO NOW?

-- Meeting with us to strategize a plan for you to sell your property comes first
+- Meet with us to strategize a plan for you to sell your property

 Other FIRPTA Exemptions

-Professional Athletes and Foreign Government-Related people are exempt from FIRPTA.
-Students, Teachers, Trainees and their Dependents who have lived in the U.S. for over 5 years are also exempt.”Substantial Presence” exempts people who have lived in the U.S. for over 31 days “this year” AND 183 days in the last three years.
+YOU MUST STILL APPLY, however, Professional Athletes and Foreign Government-Related People are exempt from FIRPTA.
+Students, Teachers, Trainees and their Dependents who have lived in the U.S. for over 5 years are also exempt.
+“Substantial Presence” exempts people who have lived in the U.S. for over 31 days “this year” AND 183 days in the last three years.
 The “days” are counted this way: each day you were present in U.S. this year count as one.
 One day for every 3 days present counts as one for last year and one day for every 6 days present for the year before.
-If you meet the 31 day rule AND the 183 day rule you are exempt.
+If you meet the 31 day rule AND the 183 day rule you can be exempt.